makesaltlake/heimdall/README.md

 git submodule update --init --recursive
 ```

+Heimdall has two components: the web interface, and the backend code that controls the RFID readers/writers and the locks, and which communicates with the web interface.
+See [backend/README.md](backend/README.md) for how to set up the environment to build and install the backend ESP32 code.

+## Web Interface Setup

 ### Ruby

 You'll need a [compatible](.ruby-version) Ruby version. [rbenv](https://github.com/rbenv/rbenv) is recommended, but plenty of other tools like [RVM](https://github.com/rvm/rvm) will work as well.